apache/cassandra/src/java/org/apache/cassandra/db/memtable/Memtable_API.md

 At this time many of the configuration parameters for memtables are still configured using top-level parameters like `memtable_allocation_type` in `cassandra.yaml` and `memtable_flush_period_in_ms` in the table schema.

+### Sample implementation

+The API comes with a proof-of-concept implementation, a sharded skip-list memtable implemented by the `ShardedSkipListMemtable` class.
+The difference between this and the default memtable is that the sharded version breaks the token space served by the node into roughly equal regions and uses a separate skip-list for each shard.
+Sharding spreads the write concurrency among these independent skip lists, reducing congestion and can lead to significantly improved write throughput.

+This implementation takes two parameters, `shards` which specifies the number of shards to split into (by default, the number of CPU threads available to the process) and `serialize_writes`, which, if set to `true` causes writes to the memtable to be synchronized.
+The latter can be useful to minimize space and time wasted for unsuccesful lockless partition modification where a new copy of the partition would be prepared but not used due to concurrent modification.
+Regardless of the setting, reads can always execute in parallel, including concurrently with writes.